 “It just uplifted my heart and my joy level right away,” said Bond, 73.
 “I love to pet them and get doggy kisses.”

 After his visit with Linda, Buster visited Mary Scott, who was seated in the chair next to her bed.
-Mary perked up at the site of the cheery K-9 and her voice switched into “puppy speak” as she leaned over to pet him.
+Mary perked up at the sight of the cheery canine and her voice switched into “puppy speak” as she leaned over to pet him.
 “Hewooo, Buster.
 Aren’t you adorable?”

 Meanwhile, in the Radiation Oncology department, Stella, a Cavalier King Charles Spaniel, lifted the spirits of five patients receiving treatments.